ucrdatacenter/ucrdatacenter.github.io/courses/SCIBIOM303/workshop2.md

   filter(Year == 2015)
 ```

-# Creating a plot with Tempmax and HSAD
+# Visualizing the Data

-Now we can create a scatter plot by using the function geom_point() to
+We will create a scatter plot to visualize the relationship between
-showcase the relationship between the maximum temperature (Tempmax) and
+maximum temperature and heatstroke-related ambulance dispatches.
+A trend
-heatstroke-related ambulance dispatches (HSAD).
-We also add
-geom_smooth() to showcase a trend line.
-We can add names of the axes and
-a title of the graph.
+line is added to show the overall pattern.

 ``` r
 ggplot(hiroshima_2015, aes(x = Tempmax, y = HSAD)) +